 What the UK taught us is that it doesn’t have to be parents vs. non-parents.
 Families don’t have to lock themselves away, in “kid friendly” zones.
 Whether or not we have a baby, or want a baby one day, or never want a baby at all: we were all babies once.
 We all screeched, “AHHHH!” with joy, and “WAAAHHH” in sadness.
 And one day, if we’re lucky enough, we’ll be older and weaker, and we’ll need more help again.
 But till then (and even then, if the ninety-five-year-old woman is any example), we can offer our seat to the young mom.
 Hold open the door for the stroller.
 Tell the dad on the plane not to worry that the baby is crying.

 And really, America?
 Maybe we should just get pubs, and start allowing kids in them.
 A beer, dinner, and some joyful baby yells?
 That’s lots of good things in life, in one small package.

 Till then, parents, book that ticket.
 Next time we’re going to Europe.
 I hear they really love babies there.

-Note: I had intended to talk a little more about the logistics of traveling with a wee one, like the magic that is the Baby Bjorn Travel Crib, but I got distracted.
+Note: I had intended to talk a little more about the logistics of traveling with a wee one, but I got distracted.
 But anyone that wants to chat kids and travel, let’s meet in the comments for a gab fest.